Non-invasive Sensors for Medical Diagnostics (5 ECTS)

 Description:

-TU Non-invasive detectors for medical diagnosis" aims to present the physical concepts, sensors, and their applications in medicine for three major fields: infrared, MRI, and ultrasound.
+TU Non-invasive Sensors for Medical Diagnostics" aims to introduce the physical concepts, sensors, and their medical applications in three major fields: infrared, MRI, and ultrasound.

 Objectives: